The THESAN-ZOOM project: The Hidden Neighbours of OI Absorbers during Reionization: Introduction

 In this study, we focus on neutral oxygen (\ion{O}{i}) absorbers, frequently observed thanks to their transition at $1302$\AA, redward of Ly$\alpha$, and used as a high-redshift proxy for neutral hydrogen, given the small difference between their ionisation energies and the charge-exchange reaction to which they are subject \citep[][]{Osterbrock1989, Oh2002}.
 Earlier theoretical studies showed how these absorbers are more likely to be found in the dense gas inside dark matter haloes with typical masses of $10^9\,\text{M}_\odot$ \citep[][]{Finlator2013}, with stronger systems more likely to arise in overdense galaxy environments \citep[][]{Doughty2022}.
 Furthermore, \citet{Doughty2019} demonstrated that the neutral oxygen content of galaxies decreases as reionization proceeds, even if the haloes become more metal-rich, reflecting changes in the ionisation state inside the CGM.
-Overall, large-volume simulations seem to reproduce the \ion{O}{i} absorber population quite well \citep[][]{Keating2014}, with a small tendency to overproduce weak absorbers and underproduce stronger ones \citep[][]{Finlator2018}.
+Overall, large-volume simulations seem to reproduce the \ion{O}{i} absorber population quite well \citep[][]{Keating2014}, with a small tendency to overproduce weak absorbers and underproduce stronger ones \citep[][]{Finlator2018, Doughty2019}.

 With this paper, our aim is to investigate how the distribution of neutral oxygen changes depending on galaxy properties and redshift, exploiting the unprecedented resolution of the \textsc{thesan-zoom} simulations.
-This resolution, combined with the rich physics included, is essential to model the cold gas phase and to recreate smaller gas structures that would remain hidden otherwise.
+This resolution, combined with the rich physics included {and the radiation field fully-coupled to the gas via a non-equilibrium thermochemical network, is essential to reproduce the cold gas phase more naturally than in previous simulations, where a self-shielding subgrid model is needed}.
 The paper is organised as follows: in Section~\ref{sec:sims} we present the simulations used in this study, followed by a qualitative overview of \ion{O}{i} absorber properties and their relation to neutral hydrogen in Section~\ref{sec:absprop}.
 We then analyse \ion{O}{i} covering fractions in Section~\ref{sec:covf}, followed by a discussion on the comparison between observational and simulated data in Section~\ref{sec:dndx}.
 Finally, we present our conclusions in Section~\ref{sec:conclusions}.